 But there is a way, actually.
 An operating system that is designed to start on almost any computer from a DVD or USB drive and, best of all, it is free.

 This operating system leaves no traces

 The OS is called Tails, which is an acronym for "The Amnesic Incognito Live System."
 A live system that is based on Debian GNU/Linux and is designed to preserve your privacy and anonymity, Tails allows you to surf the internet anonymously and bypass censorship almost anywhere you go and on any computer without leaving a trace.
 That is, unless you explicitly ask it to.

 Does that sound good to you?
 It sounds good to us.

 Tails is able to protect your identity by way of using state-of-the-art cryptographic tools that encrypt your files as well as emails and instant messages.
-That technology will allow you to circumvent censorship pretty much anywhere you search.

 A big part of Tails' effectiveness is the Tor anonymity network.
 Tor is a free and open-network software that helps defend against traffic analysis, which is a kind of network surveillance that infringes upon personal freedom and privacy, confidential business activities and relationships, and state security.

 In simple terms, Tor works by having your communications go through a network of relays that are run by volunteers all over the world.
 By doing this, Tor prevents someone from watching your internet connection and learning what sites you visit.
 It also prevents the sites from learning your physical location.